Potosí‘s Silver Mine - Buying Dynamite

 4) Fourthly, life expectancy of the miners is just around 40 years due to a proliferation of lung cancer.

 So why on earth would we want to visit this place?
-Well, it provides you with a unique perspective and the experience will likely question your attitude to work and will shine a completely new light to the value of life and capabilities of human-beings.
-Moreover, to understand the resilience and hard-working nature of the miners must be second-to-none and during our tour we will have a chance to talk to some miners.
+Well, it provides you with a unique perspective and will shine a completely new light to the value of life and human capabilities.
+During the tour, we will have a chance to talk to the miners (hopefully make them maybe forget their ultra-hard life for a brief moment) and witness their second-to-none resilience.
 And lastly, any tourism dollar that pays for the tour is good for the local economy and a part also goes to the miners directly.
-In addition, we buy supplies ahead of going into the mines to give them to the miners and make them maybe forget their ultra-hard life for a brief moment.

-A stick of dynamite incl Nitroglycerin for a bigger BOOM, the detonator, fuse, etc. costs a total of 35 Bolivianos (around $5).
-At the market/shop our guide (and also ex-miner) told us how the miners use the dynamite and some of the accidents that can happen.
+A stick of dynamite incl Nitroglycerin, the detonator, fuse, etc. costs a total of 35 Bolivianos (around $5).
+At the market our guide told us how the miners use the dynamite and some of the accidents that can happen.
 In addition, popular items that the markets sell are cocoa leaves, cigarettes, fruit juice and 96% alcohol (!) - we took a little sip and it tasted strong, but not horrible.
 But yeah, we drank some high-percentage alcohol before going into one of the deadliest mines in history armed with explosive dynamite... what could possibly go wrong?

-In the end, Maria and I decided to buy fruit juice, cocoa leaves, a bit of the lower percentage alcohol and I, of course, had to buy a stick of dynamite!
-Armed with those supplies we hopped back on the minivan to drive into the mine.
-Watching the Cerro Rico mountain and its mine tower above us gave us a weird feeling, but at the same time we were excited and intrigued to experience what life is like in the mine - even though we know it wouldn't be a comfortable 2-3h.Weiterlesen
+Watching the Cerro Rico mountain and its mine tower above us gave us a weird feeling, but at the same time we were excited and intrigued to experience what life is like in the mine - even though we know it wouldn't be a comfortable 2-3h.Read more

 🫣🤪